 Soy products such as tofu, tempeh

 Soy products such as tofu, tempeh or even artificial meat that use soy are really a good source of protein.
 3/4th cup of either tofu or tempeh can provide up to 13 grams of protein.
-Moreover, both tofu and tempeh are a popular replacement for paneer and eggs for a truly vegan protein rich veg food.
+Moreover, both tofu and tempeh are a popular replacement for paneer and eggs for a truly protein rich veg food.

 Looks like small pearls and has a pleasant nutty taste when cooked, quinoa had to make this list for protein source.
 1 cup of cooked quinoa provides with 8 grams of protein.
 It is a complete protein source, providing all the 9 amino acids while also supplementing magnesium, iron, fiber, and zinc.
 How to use it?
 Simply replace cereals such as rice and rava with quinoa and you have an upgraded vegetarian food high in protein.